Four traditional festivals in Nihonmatsu City! Introducing the highlights [Fukushima Prefecture]

 Held every year on the Sunday before the sports day.
 The venerable Harimichi Abare Dashi, which has continued since the Heian period, consists of the ``Main Festival'' on the first day, and the ``Ato Matsuri'' on the second day, when Abare Dashi is performed.

-The floats, which are mainly made by local young people in their teens to 30s, are made with characters that are familiar to children.
-The fusion of tradition and current trends is interesting.
-On the first day, all the floats will gather at the Towa Cultural Center and a commemorative photo will be taken.
+The floats are created mainly by young locals in their teens and 30s, and are made with characters familiar to children.
+It's interesting to see the fusion of tradition and current trends.
+On the first day, all the floats will gather at the Towa Cultural Center and a commemorative photo will be held.

 - Name: Harimichi Abare Dashi